top of page

 The Difference Between Giving Up and Letting Go

-I need to be clear about something here, because this is where people often get confused.
+I need to clarify something here, as this is where people often get confused.
 Surrender is not the same as giving up.
 They might look similar from the outside, but they come from completely different places.

-Giving up comes from defeat.
-From hopelessness.
-From believing that nothing will ever change so why bother trying.
+Giving up comes from defeat, hopelessness, and the belief that nothing will ever change, so why bother trying?

-Surrender comes from trust.
-From wisdom.
-From understanding that you are not in control of the universe—and that this is actually good news.
-Surrender is releasing your grip on how you think things should be, so that you can receive how they actually are.
+Surrender comes from trust, wisdom, and understanding that you are not in control of the universe—and that this is actually good news.
+Surrender is releasing your grip on how you think things should be, so you can receive how they actually are.

 When I finally surrendered my corporate life and committed fully to working with Spirit, I wasn’t giving up on anything.
 I was letting go of the life that wasn’t meant for me, so I could step into the one that was.
 And let me tell you, that took more courage than any boardroom battle ever did.